Introduction to Virtual Reality

 Virtual Reality (VR) is the fusion of two contrasting words, 'virtual' and 'reality,' encapsulating the essence of the experience it offers.
 It entails immersing oneself in a simulated world that feels convincingly real, facilitated by technology that tricks our senses into believing we inhabit an alternate reality.
 In essence, VR enables the sensation of genuine presence within a fabricated yet lifelike environment.

-Components of VR The detailed breakdown of the components that make up a typical Virtual Reality (VR) system:
+The detailed breakdown of the components that make up a typical Virtual Reality (VR) system:

-1. Head-Mounted Display (HMD):
+1. Head-Mounted Display (HMD)

 • The HMD is the primary hardware for VR, worn on the head like goggles or a helmet.